 Seat Belt Laws

 Children 8 to 18 must use a safety belt or a booster seat.
 They are prohibited from riding in the cargo area of the vehicle.
-Therefore, they are not allowed to ride in the back of the pickup.
+Therefore, they are not allowed to ride in the back of a pickup van.

 Penalties for Not Following the Law